AndreiMorosan/nestjs-minimal-boilerplate/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+Additionally, you can deploy your application on other platforms by leveraging the Docker Compose production file included in this repository.
+This provides a flexible, containerized solution for managing your deployment environment.

 ## Stay in touch

 - Author - [Morosan Andrei](https://www.linkedin.com/in/andrei-moro%C8%99an-ab171a179/)